A Training Program for the Emerging Community Leader

-During the October session, participants will actively learning about public issues, communication and leadership styles.
+During the October session, participants will actively learn about public issues, communication and leadership styles.
 Presentations from various media personnel will be the focus for the first part of the day.
 The afternoon will be spent in a program called Color Me - based on the True Colors format.
-In this session, participants each learn what their particular leadership style was and how those styles impact their decisions, effectiveness and relationships within their organizations.
+In this session, participants each learn what their particular leadership style is and how those styles impact their decisions, effectiveness and relationships within their organizations.

 Remaining sessions will include the following topics: